 - Keep your First Aid Kit up-to-date and replenished with supplies.

-There's nothing quite like the earthy, sweet smell of the forested ground, listening to birds sing as they flit and flutter from tree to tree, and the colourful flowers as they peek through the blanketed greenery - and then ZAP!
-I can feel a mosquito biting my ankle, and while I flail about trying to avoid more bites, I brush against poison ivy, which just happens to be right beside a hidden ledge of loose rocks.
+A mosquito is biting your ankle, and while you flail about trying to avoid more bites, you brush against poison ivy, which just happens to be right beside a hidden ledge of loose rocks.
 Such is the plight of an avid but unprepared hiker!
 From serenity to mania within a moment's notice.

-Hikers can enjoy the wonderment of nature with the right safety guidelines and preparations.
+Hikers can enjoy the wonderment of nature with good safety guidelines and preparations.

-- Before you start on your hike, it's a good idea to plan your journey by doing a little research on the web or at your local library.
-Once you have found your destination of choice look for trail hikes, activities, 'must see' areas, printable maps and contact information of Park Rangers that can inform you of safety and environmental issues, i.e. plants, insects and animals that should be avoided.
+- Before you start on your hike, it's a good idea to do some research first.
+Once you have found your destination of choice look for trail hikes, activities, 'must see' areas, printable maps and contact information of Park Rangers that can inform you of safety and environmental issues, i.e. plants, insects, animals, insecure land areas, etc.

 - Check the weather forecast before you venture out.

 - The first hike of the season should be a short excursion.
 Until you have completed a course in First Aid training, you should not venture very far from professional medical facilities.
 Pack a replenished First Aid Kit and cell telephone as safety precautions.

 - Encourage children not to exhaust themselves early in a hike.
 If children do not pace themselves, they will run out of energy and then have to be carried.
 Remember the adage – "It is not the destination that teaches, but the journey itself!"

 - Teach your children to never venture into the woods by themselves.
 Hiking is a group sport and a great adventure for the whole family.